oasis-tcs/codelist-genericode/README.md

 Various artefacts, existing and identified to be developed, will be incorporated into the repository for inclusion in the final deliverable.

-## Roles, branches, and protocol for contributions
+## Branches, roles, and protocol for contributions

-Two roles are identified.
-The editors are responsible for incorporating into review copies (for committee consideration) and main copies (already accepted by the committee) the suggestions made by the maintainers.
-A "main" copy is not necessarily the final copy, but simply a copy of a "review" copy whose review has been completed.

-Maintainers create and maintain their own branches and are asked not to check in any changes to the `main` and `review` branches reserved for editors:
+Two branches are restricted (by policy, not by software so please be careful):

 - `main` - this is content that has been reviewed by committee members and considered acceptable to be distributed for its intended purpose (which may be for testing or for production use, not necessarily for final use)
 - `review` - this is content from the editor that has not been reviewed by committee members yet, and so is not considered agreed-upon for its intended purpose, but the editor has incorporated input from other sources into a package for review; when there is consensus about the content of the `review` branch, it is snapshot in the `main` branch

+A "main" copy is not necessarily the final copy, but simply a copy of a "review" copy whose review has been completed.

+Two roles are identified.

+_Editors_ are responsible for incorporating into review copies (for committee consideration) and main copies (already accepted by the committee) the suggestions made by the maintainers.

+_Maintainers_ create and maintain their own branches and are asked not to check in any changes to the `main` and `review` branches reserved for editors.

 Contributions are requested to be submitted by pull requests against the `review` branch to be incorporated by the editor.
 Maintainers can create and delete any number of their own branches as they see fit.
 Maintainers are reminded to pull the review changes frequently so as not to diverge far from the work currently under review.